 The Ratio of Buckwheat Flour

 - Ju-wari Soba (十割そば) is made of 100% buckwheat flour.
-It has a dry and rough texture so the noodles are easily broken.
+It has a dry and rough texture so the noodles break easily.
 Ju-wari soba has a strong buckwheat aroma and flavor, and it can be hard to make because of the dry and crumbly texture.

 - Hachi-wari Soba (八割そば) is made from 80% buckwheat flour and 20% wheat flour.
 Hachi-wari means 80% in Japanese.
 The noodle is much smoother and it has an al dente texture.
 Unlike Ju-wari Soba, it’s easy to swallow and chew.
 However, the buckwheat aroma is less pronounced than Ju-wari.